awgeezrick/CS109a_finalproject_group20/README.md

 ##### b - Bag-of-Words
 The bag-of-words model asks for a series of words and will return the missing word, or song in our case.
 Bag-of-Words is a trained model based on the embedded space and is a supervised model and like skip-gram, it is collaborative-based.
-##### c - Bag-of-Words
-The bag-of-words model asks for a series of words and will return the missing word, or song in our case.
-Bag-of-Words is a trained model based on the embedded space and is a supervised model and like skip-gram, it is collaborative-based.

 ##### c - Skip-Gram
 The Skip-Gram model asks for a single word and then predicts words surrounding the word.
 The Skip-Gram model is trained based on the embedding of songs so this is considered a supervised model and since it is using an embedding based on playlists from other users, it is collaborative-based.